sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance/cp-aibus-dox-service-instance.md

     <!-- border -->![Add Service Plan](save-entitlements.png)

-You're now entitled to use Document Information Extraction and create instances of the service.
+You're now entitled to use SAP Document AI and create service instances.

 >For more details on how to configure entitlements, quotas, subaccounts and service plans on SAP BTP Trial, see [Manage Entitlements on SAP BTP Trial](cp-trial-entitlements).

-### Access service via Service Marketplace
+### Access SAP Document AI Trial via Service Marketplace

 The **Service Marketplace** is where you find all the services available on SAP BTP.